Greginkansas/-openhab-openhab1wiki/Mpd-Binding.md

-## New features coming in [1.5](https://github.com/openhab/openhab/pull/888)

-Support for track names was added and also ability to set exact volume for dimmer items (previously only increase/decrease actions were available)
+Support for track names was added in 1.5 and also ability to set exact volume for dimmer items (previously only increase/decrease actions were available)

 Example items: